scottishlabs/Study_Now/README.md

 > Study now is a responsive mobile first web application suited towards students to help organise their studies at whatever level of education they are at.
 This application includes features such as a To-do list, a calendar, a Pomodoro Timer, a Flashcard system.

-The deployed final result can be found [here](https://blooming-savannah-59517.herokuapp.com/)
+The deployed final product can be found [here](https://blooming-savannah-59517.herokuapp.com/)

 ## Getting Started